-Sponsored Placements are ads that display your hotel higher in search results and on the pages of similar accommodations.
-They always lead to your profile page on Tripadvisor.
-Within Sponsored Placements, there are three variants:
+Sponsored Placements are ads that position your hotel higher in search results and on pages featuring similar accommodations.

 Ad Express is Tripadvisor’s display advertising program.
 It runs on a CPM basis (cost per thousand impressions) and offers audience targeting based on location, viewed destinations, travel dates, and previous behavior within Tripadvisor.